fengtao321/leetcode/README.md

 Update on 09/24: Zihao imports his C++ solutions for questions before 120.

+Update on 09/30: Zihao found a [website](https://programmercarl.com/) including a guidance working on algorithm and leetcode.

 ## Category
 + [Problem: 1-500](#problem-list-1)
 + [Problem: 501-1000](#problem-list-2)